salvadordf/WebUI4Delphi/README.md

 # WebUI4Delphi [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Add%20WebUI4Delphi%20to%20your%20applications%20to%20use%20any%20web%20browser%20as%20a%20GUI%20in%20your%20application&url=https://github.com/salvadordf/WebUI4Delphi&via=briskbard&hashtags=WebUI4Delphi,delphi,webui)
-WebUI4Delphi is a [WebUI](https://github.com/webui-dev/webui) wrapper, which allows you to use any web browser as a GUI, with [Delphi](https://www.embarcadero.com/products/delphi/starter) in the backend and HTML5 in the frontend.
+WebUI4Delphi is a [WebUI](https://github.com/webui-dev/webui) wrapper, which allows you to use any web browser as a GUI, with [Delphi](https://www.embarcadero.com/products/delphi/starter) or [Lazarus/FPC](https://www.lazarus-ide.org/) in the backend and HTML5 in the frontend.

-WebUI allows you to link your Delphi application with a web app that runs in a web browser installed in the operating system.
-Originally WebUI was created to have all the UI code in the web browser and the rest of the code in your hidden Delphi application.
+WebUI allows you to link your Delphi or Lazarus application with a web app that runs in a web browser installed in the operating system.
+Originally WebUI was created to have all the UI code in the web browser and the rest of the code in your hidden Delphi or Lazarus application.
-However, you can also decide to have a visible Delphi application communicating with a HTML5 app.
-You can get web browser events in your Delphi application, call Delphi functions from JS, call JS functions from Delphi code, execute JavaScript, etc.
+However, you can also decide to have a visible Delphi or Lazarus application communicating with a HTML5 app.
+You can get web browser events in your desktop application, call Pascal functions from JS, call JS functions from Pascal code, execute JavaScript, etc.

-WebUI4Delphi can be used in 64 bit Delphi applications for Windows, Linux and MacOS.
+WebUI4Delphi can be used in 64 bit Delphi or Lazarus applications for Windows, Linux and MacOS.

-WebUI4Delphi was developed and tested on Delphi 12.0 but it also supports Delphi XE2.
+WebUI4Delphi was developed and tested on Delphi 12.0 and Lazarus 3.0/FPC 3.2.2 but it also supports Delphi XE2.

-WebUI4Delphi includes VCL, FireMonkey (FMX) and console examples.
+WebUI4Delphi includes VCL, FireMonkey (FMX), LCL and console examples.

 WebUI doesn't embed a web browser in your application.
-It's used as a bridge between a Delphi application and the web browser running an HTML5 app.
+It's used as a bridge between a desktop application and the web browser running an HTML5 app.
 If you need to embed a web browser instead of using the installed web browser then consider using [CEF4Delphi](https://github.com/salvadordf/CEF4Delphi) or [WebView4Delphi](https://github.com/salvadordf/WebView4Delphi).

 ## Features